 1. A farmer in Devon claimed his iPhone had disappeared inside the one of his cows when he’d been using the torch on his iPhone whilst assisting the cow during calving.
 The phone later made an appearance, but was damaged.

 2. A lady in her early 40s from Nottingham claimed that she’d baked her phone into a Victoria Sponge she’d been making for her daughter’s birthday.
 It didn’t endure the heat of gas mark 5.

 3. A lady in her 30s claimed she’d been walking her Cocker Spaniel on Barry Island beach, Wales, when a seagull swooped down and took her Samsung Galaxy from her hand.

-4. A woman in her late 20s from Bristol claimed the vibration function on her phone had stopped working whilst she was using it as a . . . . ’fun item!’
+4. A woman in her late 20s from Bristol claimed the vibration function on her phone had stopped working whilst she was using it for 'an unusual' application.

-5.A 40 year old construction worker said his phone had fallen out of his back pocket when he pulled his jeans down before sitting on the toilet.
-Not realising, he went about his business and flushed the chain.
+5.A 40 year old construction worker said his phone had fallen out of his back pocket when he pulled his jeans down before sitting on the loo.
+Not realising, he then flushed the chain.
 The phone didn’t flush, but underwent serious water damage.

 6. A man in his 30s claimed he’d been filming monkeys from the car window in Longleat Safari Park with his HTC phone when a monkey climbed on the roof and snatched it.

 7. A couple re-enacting the "I'm King of the World!" scene from Titanic lost their phone over the side of their cruise ship, whilst trying to take a photo of themselves.